Jangsoodlor/emilia/README.md

 # emilia
-A background removal tool.
-Made with Python.
-GUI coming soon(?)
+A background removal tool using the python rembg library